California Prostitution Laws

 While California state laws do not list the types of acts that further participants' agreement to engage in prostitution, the state courts have explained that the act may happen before or after the participants made their agreement.

 However, probation is not an option if the defendant has a prior conviction for prostitution.
 If the defendant has one prior conviction for prostitution, California requires a sentence of at least 45 days in county jail without the possibility of probation, early release, or work furlough.
 Similarly, two or more prior convictions for prostitution will increase the sentence to at least 90 days in county jail.

 In addition, the court may impose an additional punishment if the crime of prostitution took place in a motor vehicle within 1,000 feet of a private residence.
 The court may decide to restrict the defendant's use of a motor vehicle for up to six months, with exceptions made for driving to the defendant's school or workplace.

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Get Legal Help With Your Prostitution Charges: Contact an Attorney Today